strengejacke/regressionmodels/README.md

-  - Note that ratios or proportions from **count data**, like `cbind(successes, failures)`, are modelled as logistic regression with `glm(cbind(successes, failures), family=binomial())`, while ratios from **continuous data** (where the response ranges from 0 to
-    1) are modelled using beta-regression.
+  - Note that ratios or proportions from **count data**, like `cbind(successes, failures)`, are modelled as logistic regression with `glm(cbind(successes, failures), family=binomial())`, while ratios from **continuous data** (where the response ranges from zero to one) are modelled using beta-regression.

   - Usually, zero-inflated models are used when 0 or 1 come from a separate process or category.
 However, when the 0/1 values are most